DarthKoder/star-wars-blog/README.md

 * Delete Post/Comment Screen
     * The Delete Edit Post Screen is the screen that come after clicking the "Delete Post" button on an owned post on the homepage/index when logged in.
-    * Once clicked, the button will initiate a pop up modal that will ask for confirmation of the deletion.
+    * Once clicked, the button will initiate a pop up modal that will ask for confirmation of the deletion - this modal is a component from Materialize.
     * You will recieve a flash message at the top of the screen when successfully deleted.
     * This is the same scenario for comment deletion.